bhechinger/ingress-check/README.md

 # ingress-check

-A small embedded webserver to host the well-known data needed for federation delegation.
+A small embedded webserver to run a service check for an external loab balancer